 The saga of the name MacJarrow begins with the people of the Pictish clans.
 MacJarrow was a name for a pilgrim from the Gaelic word deoradh.
 The deoradh kept the relics of saints.
 The family have been the hereditary custodians of St. Fillan's Crozier.

 Early Origins of the MacJarrow family

 The surname MacJarrow was first found in Perthshire (Gaelic: Siorrachd Pheairt) former county in the present day Council Area of Perth and Kinross, located in central Scotland.
 Dewarton is a village, in the parish of Borthwick, county of Edinburgh.
 It is here that the Dewar family have held the estate of Vogrie since early times.

 Important Dates for the MacJarrow family

 This web page shows only a small excerpt of our MacJarrow research.
-Another 243 words (17 lines of text) covering the years 1296 and 1296 are included under the topic Early MacJarrow History in all our PDF Extended History products and printed products wherever possible.
+Another 122 words (9 lines of text) covering the years 1296 and 1296 are included under the topic Early MacJarrow History in all our PDF Extended History products and printed products wherever possible.

 MacJarrow Spelling Variations

 Scribes in the Middle Ages did not have access to a set of spelling rules.
 They spelled according to sound, the result was a great number of spelling variations.
 In various documents, MacJarrow has been spelled Dewar, Dure, Dewyer, Dewer, McIndeor, McJarrow and many more.

 Early Notables of the MacJarrow family (pre 1700)